istvano/ubuntu-dev-machine-setup/README.md

 - When launching the terminal, having some [ohmyzsh](https://github.com/ohmyzsh/ohmyzsh) plugins like **docker** enabled results in the error: `tee: <snip> No such file or directory`.
 You can easily fix this by creating the missing directory manually: `mkdir -p ~/.antigen/bundles/robbyrussell/oh-my-zsh/cache/completions`.

 ---

-## Pull Requests and Forks

-You are more than welcome to send any pull requests.
-However, the intention of this repo is to suit my development needs.
-So it might be better if you *fork* this repo instead for your own needs and personalization.

----

-## Donations

-If you think my work helped you in some way saving you time and effort, I am happy to receive any amount of donation.
-However, the code in this repo is completely free; absolutely *no strings attached*.

-Bitcoin (BTC): `bc1qzlhpm94vtk2ht67etdutzcy2g5an5v6g36tp0m`